Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Conclusions and Future Work

 \section{Conclusions and Future Work}

-\new{We have proposed a prediction-based event-triggered control scheme for the stabilization of nonlinear systems with sensing and actuation delays.
-We have shown that the closed-loop system is globally asymptotically stable and the inter-event times are uniformly lower bounded.
-We have particularized our results for the case of linear systems, providing explicit expressions for our design and analysis steps, and further studied the critical communication-convergence trade-off characteristic of event-triggered strategies.
-Finally, we have addressed the numerical challenges that arise in the computation of predictor feedback and demonstrated the effectiveness of our proposed approach in simulation.
-Among the numerous questions that remain open, we want to highlight the extension of the results to systems with disturbances and/or unknown input delays and the relaxation of the global Lipschitz requirement on the input-to-state stabilizer of the open-loop system.}
+We have proposed a prediction-based event-triggered control scheme for the stabilization of nonlinear systems with sensing and actuation delays.
+Assuming known time delay, globally-Lipschitz input-to-state stabilizability, and state feedback, we have shown that the closed-loop system is globally asymptotically stable and the inter-event times are uniformly lower bounded.
+We have specialized our results for linear systems, providing explicit expressions for our design and analysis steps, and further studied the sampling-convergence trade-off characteristic of event-triggered strategies.
+Finally, we have addressed the numerical challenges that arise in the computation of predictor feedback and demonstrated the effectiveness of our approach in simulation.
+Regarding future work, we highlight the extension of our results to systems with disturbances, unknown input delays, or output feedback, the characterization of the robustness properties resulting from incorporating the most recently available state information, the relaxation of the global Lipschitz requirement on the input-to-state stabilizer, and the study of the effect on performance of the numerical implementation of the event-triggered controller.